TUW-GEO/cookiecutter-tuw-jupyter/README.md

 ### 01_eo-discover-eodag.yml

-This YAML file likely contains configuration settings specific to the Jupyter notebook `01_eo-discover-eodag.ipynb`.
+This YAML file contains configuration settings specific to the Jupyter notebook `01_eo-discover-eodag.ipynb`.
 Here dependencies, environment variables, or other settings required to run the notebook successfully should be defined.

 ### Makefile

-The root-level Makefile contains commands that apply to the entire project.
-This could include tasks such as building documentation, running tests, or packaging the project.
-It serves as a convenient way to manage project-wide tasks from the command line.
+The root-level Makefile is designed to manage the setup and maintenance of Conda environments and Jupyter kernels for the entire project.
+It includes commands to create and remove Conda environments, configure Jupyter kernels, clean up unnecessary files, and more.

 ### README.md